rmorabia/radhika.dev/src/posts/tickets.md

 ## An example from my own work

 I want to use a real ticket that I have on my board right now, but I have to use a simple one in case something else is too revealing.
-Normally, this is a little simpler than I would use this process for, but hopefully it works for illustration purposes.
+Hopefully it works for illustration purposes, but keep in mind you don't need to write in full sentences or anything like I do here.
+Do what is readable to you.

 The title of the ticket is "[CFE & R3] Add GA Metrics for waitlist flows"